joergen7/cre/README.md

 ```erlang
 -callback stageout_lst( A :: _, R :: _, UsrInfo :: _ ) -> [F :: _].
 ```
 The `stageout_lst/3` function takes an application `A` and its associated reduction result `R` and produces a list of postconditions `F`.
-Later, the `do_stageout/3` function will be called in an arbitrary order for each of the postconditions this function returns.
+Later, the `do_stageout/3` function will be called for each postcondition returned.

 ##### do_stageout/3